The Greater Glory

 The Greater Glory is a 1926 American silent drama film directed by Curt Rehfeld.
 The film starred Conway Tearle and Boris Karloff.
 The Greater Glory is sometimes listed as The Viennese Medley, the title of Edith O'Shaughnessy's novel of which the film is based.

+Plot

+As described in a film magazine, Fanny von Berg's engagement to Count Maxim von Hurtig is suddenly broken off and she is denounced by her family for a suspected indiscretion.
+When they are reduced to starvation by the war, the family members accept her earnings without acknowledging the source.
+As the hostess of a Viennese night club, Fanny becomes the mistress of a rich war profiteer.
+The Count, loving her still, prevents her from making further sacrifices for her or his people, and they find ultimate happiness in the prospect of a new life together.